PeraltaLab/CSI_Dispersal/README.md

 For information regarding the project, please visit:

 Project (1) Werba, J.A., A. Stucy, A.L.
 Peralta, and M.W.
 McCoy (2020) Effects of diversity and coalescence of species assemblages on ecosystem function at the margins of an environmental shift.
 PeerJ.
-8:e8608 https://doi.org/10.7717/peerj.8608
+8:e8608 [PDF](https://doi.org/10.7717/peerj.8608)

 Project (2) Stucy, A., M.E.
 Muscarella, J.A.
 Werba, A.L.
 Peralta, and M.W.
 McCoy (In preparation) Bacterial phylogeny-function relationships in historically freshwater ecosystems are particularly vulnerable to salinity transitions

-Raw sequence files can be found at NCBI SRA BioProject ID PRJNA615001.
+Raw sequence files can be found at NCBI SRA [BioProject ID PRJNA615001](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA615001).

 ## We address the following questions